 Learn from the Land in Kakadu

 In Kakadu, time stands still.
-With your feet on ancient land, realise you’re standing amongst millions of years of history.
+With your feet on ancient land, you'll realise you’re standing amongst millions of years of history.
 The land speaks to us, just as it’s always done.
 If we listen, inspiration is sure to follow.

 The traditional Aboriginal land owners of Kakadu in the Northern Territory have kept their ear to the ground, so to speak, forging a deep connection with the land.
 This is evident through the stories painted on Ubirr’s rock walls, some dating as far back as 50,000 years.